pintergreg/software-engineering/lectures/project.md

 :::::::::::: {.columns}
 ::::::::: {.column width="60%"}
+- the client company wants to design and operate the show
 - the software has to focus on the choreography design, not the software running on the drone
-- you can assume that there is a software from the drone manufacturer
+- you can assume that there is a software from the drone manufacturer, which deals with the hardware level
-    - which is an external "component" of the software system
+    - it is an external "component" of the software system

 :::::::::
 ::::::::: {.column width="40%"}